 “Is adopting a CMMS so difficult?” you might wonder.
-Yes, it is correct.
-Your company is not only investing a significant amount of money and time, but it is also facing a significant cultural transformation as it transitions from an older system to a new way of doing things.
-Let’s discuss why you should implement CMMS, why implementation can cause a disaster, and in order to prevent the disaster, what needs to be taken care of while implementing it.
+The answer is yes—it can be.
+Your company is not only investing a significant amount of time and money, but it’s also undergoing a major cultural shift as it transitions from an older system to a new way of operating.

 5 Reasons you must implement a CMMS in your Business